-Security in \mbox{WiFi} is also a relevant concern addressed in surveys~\cite{nivaashini2021computational,kolias2016intrusion}.
-Considering that \mbox{WiFi} is ranked as the most deployed wireless technology, numerous attacks exploiting its vulnerabilities have been observed.
-In this direction, \ac{ML} models are used to develop autonomous and accurate \acp{IDS} for \mbox{WiFi} networks.
+Security in \mbox{Wi-Fi} is also a relevant concern addressed in surveys~\cite{nivaashini2021computational,kolias2016intrusion}.
+Since that \mbox{Wi-Fi} is ranked as the most deployed wireless technology, numerous attacks exploiting its vulnerabilities are observed.
+In this direction, \ac{ML} models improve the autonomy and accuracy of \acp{IDS} for \mbox{Wi-Fi} networks.